viktor-ferenczi/se-sections/README.md

 - **Left mouse button**: Copy the section to the clipboard, so it can be pasted elsewhere.
 - **Right mouse button**: Cut the section (copy, then delete), so it can be moved elsewhere.
 - **Backspace key**: Delete the blocks in the section.
 It may result in a grid split, so careful.
 - **Enter key**: Make a blueprint out of the blocks inside the section.
 They will be stored locally in the `Sections` blueprint folder.
+You can name the blueprint on saving and confirm a possible overwrite.

 By default, only the blocks fully enclosed in the selection box are operated on.